dh-notes/vim-article/main.md

 you would expect from using tools like Microsoft Word or Gmail.
 A whole new series of powerful text manipulation tools becomes available to the writer in "normal mode."
 Think of it as lifting the pen from paper to pick up other tools like scissors and an eraser.
-In the normal mode, you can use your keyboard for editing text instead of typing.
+In the *normal mode*, you can use your keyboard for editing text instead of typing.
 We will go over the commands in detail later.
 For now, you can start Vim (gVim or NeoVim) and press `i` to enter the *insert mode* (see bottom left of your screen).
-Type a few dummy sentences then press `Esc` to exit into the *normal mode* again.
+Type a few dummy sentences, then press `Esc` to exit into the *normal mode* again.
 As you get better at Vim you will spend more and more of your time in the *normal mode*.
 To quit Vim, type `:q`.
 Incidentally, the colon takes you to the "command mode."
 Here you can issue